 “She says we’re gonna play some rock n roll.
 Y’all gots to come.”

 “Well, we’ll all show, if’n jist ta harass yer asses.”

-My bike is just where I’d left it.
+My bike is just where I had left it.
 Not much market in North Carolina for stolen bicycles, even among thieves.
-Truthfully, even though my bike is still new, it’s so thrashed.
-It isn’t worth anything.
-But I’m glad to have it back.
+Truthfully, even though my bike is still new, it is so thrashed, it is not worth anything.
+But I am glad to have it back.
 Riding double with Scott was hard on my much-abused ass.

 Time to get ready for the dance.
 While going through our typical hair styling and fashion choices, Scott and I sing, “A white sport coat and a pink carnation…I’m all dressed up for the Prom.”

 Instead of the normal white tees, we’re wearing white dress shirts with our least worn jeans.
 With wet, combed hair, we think we look slick.
 Stu looks like a miniature version of us and is excited to be going.
 First we go out to a fried chicken dinner at the usual restaurant.
 It tastes so good.
 Arriving at the Grange Hall just after dark, the girls are waiting for us outside.

 “Y’all’s late but this is perfect.
 All that’s happenin’ is the square dancin’.
 Com’n, we’ll teach y’all.”

 They drag us into the hall.
 Scott and I break up laughing, as the girls try to lead us through the steps; we are always a half step behind.